How to Write API Integration Tests

 What API Integration Tests Are Actually For

 API integration tests are not meant to replace unit tests.
-They exist to verify that the important parts of a request actually work together:
+They exist to verify that the important parts of a request actually work together: HTTP routing and request parsing, authentication and authorization, input validation, database reads and writes, transaction boundaries, serialization and response shape, and interactions with queues, caches, or external services.

 The goal is not to test every branch through the API layer.
 The goal is to catch bugs that only appear when multiple components are wired together in a realistic way.